Sanofi: Name change, acquisitions and investments

 In January 2021, Sanofi announced that it would buy the British biotech Kymab Ltd and its potential first-in-class drug candidate – KY1005 –- for $1.45 billion.
 In April, the business announced that it would acquire Tidal Therapeutics for up to $470m. in August the company announced that it would acquire Translate Bio and its mRNA vaccine technology for $3.2 billion.
 On 8 September 2021, Sanofi announced that it would acquire US biotech company Kadmon Corporation for $1.9 billion On 18 November 2021, it was reported that Sanofi would be investing $180 million in French startup Owkin, whose predictive algorithms aim to improve the research and development of new cures against cancer.
 In December, the company announced that it would acquire Origimm Biotechnology GmbH and its acne vaccine candidate (ORI-001), as well as Amunix Pharmaceuticals, for an initial $1 billion plus potentially $200 million in additional milestones.

 In April 2022, Sanofi broke ground on its biggest industrial investment, a $638m vaccine and enzymes production facility in Tuas, Singapore, targeted for completion in 2025.

+In June 2022, Sanofi opened a 900,000 square foot campus at Cambridge Crossing in Cambridge, Massachusetts.
+The campus consists of two buildings at 350 and 450 Water Street.

 In March 2023, the company announced it would acquire Provention Bio and its type 1 diabetes therapy pipeline.

+In the fall of 2023, Sanofi announced plans to separate the OTC and focus on its key prescription production, increasing investment and reducing costs.
+The most likely way to separate a non-prescription division (about 11,000 employees, 2023 revenue — over $4 billion) is to create a public company headquartered in France.
+The division is planned for the fourth quarter of 2024.

+In December 2023, the company has signed a 140 million dollars partnership with Aqemia, a company that solves a mathematical equation that eliminates the need for heavy computing facilities with large computing power.

+In January 2024, Sanofi announced that it had agreed to buy a U.S. biotech firm Inhibrx for up to $2.2 billion, with a focus on obtaining Inhibrx's INBRX-101, an experimental treatment for Alpha-1 Antitrypsin Deficiency (AATD), an inherited rare disease that causes progressive deterioration of the lung tissue.
+The post-acquisition company now employs more than 90,000 employees in 90 countries.

+In October 2024, Sanofi and CD&R entered exclusive negotiations to transfer a 50% controlling stake in Opella with Sanofi to remain a significant shareholder.

+In May 2025, Sanofi announced the buyout of Vigil Neuroscience for $470 million.

 Company financials

 Note.
-In 2001—2004 – Sanofi-Synthélabo, in 2004—2011 – Sanofi-Aventis.
+In 2001–2004: Sanofi-Synthélabo; in 2004–2011: Sanofi-Aventis.